Super Bowl LV: Pre-game notes

 The Buccaneers were the designated home team for Super Bowl LV, as the home team alternates between the two conferences annually.
 The fact that the Buccaneers were designated as the "home" team in their home stadium was a coincidence.
 As the designated home team, the Buccaneers elected to wear their white jerseys with pewter pants.
 The Chiefs wore their red jerseys with white pants.

 Even though the game was played in the Buccaneers' home stadium, the league treated this as a neutral site game.
 The Buccaneers were only allowed to fire the cannons from the stadium's signature pirate ship for player introductions and after the end of the game, but not during every scoring play and when the offense enters the red zone as they usually would.
 In addition, the stadium decor including the replica pirate ship sails were accordingly changed from Buccaneers' logos to those promoting the Super Bowl.

 Gambling establishments had the Chiefs as three-point favorites and projected 57 points scored.

 The Chiefs and Buccaneers played each other during the regular season.
 The Chiefs won the Week 12 game in Tampa, 27–24.
 This marked the 14th time the Super Bowl featured a rematch of a regular season game and the first time this has happened since Super Bowl XLVI in 2012.

 This was the first time that both Super Bowl starting quarterbacks – Patrick Mahomes and Tom Brady – have won the AP NFL MVP and Super Bowl MVP awards; as Brady is Mahomes' senior by 18 years, some billed the matchup as comparable to Michael Jordan versus LeBron James.

 Since the Buccaneers reached the Super Bowl, Tampa was nicknamed "Champa Bay", as all three of the area's major professional sports teams had made their league's championship round during the past five months; A few months prior, the Tampa Bay Lightning had won the 2020 Stanley Cup Finals, while the Tampa Bay Rays had advanced to but lost the 2020 World Series.

-Super Bowl LV set the record for the oldest combined age between both coaches.
+With Buccaneers head coach Bruce Arians aged 68 and Chiefs head coach Andy Reid aged 62, Super Bowl LV set the record for the oldest combined age between both coaches.

 Chiefs linebackers coach Britt Reid, the son of head coach Andy Reid, was involved in a car accident on February 4, 2021.
 Two young children were injured in the crash.
 The younger Reid admitted to consuming two to three alcoholic drinks and being on Adderall, a prescription medication, while driving.
 He did not coach in the game.

-Media coverage
+In addition to becoming the first team to play a Super Bowl in their home stadium, the Buccaneers became the first non-California team to play in a Super Bowl in their home state.
+The previous instances of teams with a home-state advantage were the Oakland Raiders (Super Bowl XI at Pasadena and Super Bowl XXXVII at San Diego), Rams (Super Bowl XIV at Pasdena) and 49ers (Super Bowl XIX at Stanford).